-Rural communities in South Africa are plagued with lethargy, the skate park has engaged youths in their growth, development and maintenance.
-This world-class facility has been built by their own skateboarders and in doing so they have nurtured skills in others.
+Rural communities in South Africa are plagued by boredom - the skate park is an inspiring antidote as it engages the youth in its growth, development and maintenance.
+This world-class facility has been built by community members themselves and there is a great sense of pride in their achievements.

-The morning starts with general maintenance and ground keep.
-Plants/gardens need watering and care while preparations for the afternoon’s programme commence.
+The morning starts with general maintenance and grounds keeping.
+Plants/gardens need watering and care and preparation for the afternoon’s programme takes place.
 If there is any building or maintenance going on, you are expected to help.
-This could involve sourcing local materials with trips to the River Bed to collect sand/stone/natural resources.
-Lunch is from 11.30 until the programme starts at 14.00.
+This could involve sourcing local materials on trips to the river bed to collect sand/stone/natural resources or it may simply be sweeping the floor of the skate ramps.
+Lunch is from 12.30 until the programme starts at 14.00.

-Skating with the kids will be in the afternoon - from 14.00 to 17.00 you will be involved in the daily after school sessions where you will be able to engage with the local skaters and join in the activities in the skate park/clubhouse/computer learning centre.
-With approximately 40 youths attending the daily programmes, you may assist on an individual level with youths or assist the project team with facilitating activities for the larger groups or a smaller group.
+Skating with the kids will be in the afternoon - from 14.00 to 18.00 you will be involved in the daily after school sessions where you will be able to engage with the local skaters and join in the activities in the skate park/clubhouse/computer learning centre.
+With approximately 50 youths attending the daily programmes, you may assist on an individual level with youths or assist the project team with facilitating group activities.

 Other activities beyond skateboarding that you may be involved:

-You help with the daily programme until the kids leave at 18.00, thereafter you take turns to cook and clean.
+You help with the daily programme until the kids leave at 18.00; thereafter, you take turns to cook, clean and make the camp fire.

-The work varies according to camp projects running, i.e. building, landscaping, gardening, etc. The project coordinators like to use you for your strong points so you will also be given personal projects to complete.
+The work varies according to camp projects running, i.e. building, landscaping, gardening, etc. The project coordinators like to utilise your strong points, so you will also be given personal projects to complete.

-The project runs from Monday to Friday (every day after school), while Saturdays and Sundays are open park days too.
+The project runs from Monday to Friday (every day after school).
+Saturdays and Sundays are open park days.

 It is important to note that this description serves as an example only.
 The daily tasks and challenges depend on the volunteer, the time of year and the work that needs to be done.
 The final job description can therefore vary substantially from the above.